worthingtonse/client-prompts/CONTEXT/encryption-types-used-in-requests.md

 Request Part | Encryption Rules | Length in bytes
 ---|---|---
  Request Headers | Not encrypted | 32 bytes if body uses encryption type 0,1,2 or 3.
 Encryptoin type 4 and above use 64 bytes fixed.
 Includes the ID's of shared secret
- Request Bodies | Encrypted using the shared secret identified in thje request header | Varries but padded to be divisable by 16 if using encryption type 1,2 or 3.
-Padded to 32 bytes if encryption type 4 and above.
-No padding if encryption type 0.
- Terminating Bytes | Not encrypted. | 2 bytes (0xE3E3 ) Magic numbers.
+ Request Bodies | Encrypted using the shared secret identified in the request header | Terminating Bytes | Not encrypted. | 2 bytes (0xE3E3 ) Magic numbers.

 ## ENCRYPTION